railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 .. tip:: Menu hierarchy

-	Since menus are hierarchical there is no need to hide access to lower menus: once you've configured Inventory Control this way, all lower-level menus become invisible to members of other groups.
+	Since menus are hierarchical there is no need to hide access to lower menus: once you've configured :menuselection:`Stock Management` this way, all lower-level menus become invisible to members of other groups.

 .. tip:: Security